pyrometheous/Prepper-Pi/docs/enclosures.md

 What: A compact air-to-air cabinet heat-exchanger (two isolated paths) or pass-through heat pipes with an internal blower.

-Why: Best thermal performance while staying IP66.
+Why: Strong thermal performance while staying IP66.
 Trade-offs: Cost/complexity; sourcing the exchanger.

 ---